 Scholarship opportunities for LGBTQ+ students

-The Out To Protect Scholarship is for students who identify as lesbian, gay, bisexual, or transgender and are currently enrolled in a law enforcement program.
-The award is for $1,000 and the deadline is November 26, with the winner being announced in December of the same year.
+The Out To Protect Scholarships are for students who identify as lesbian, gay, bisexual, or transgender and are currently enrolled in a law enforcement program.
+There are three scholarships offered at $1,000 each, with winners being announced in June and December each year.

 Related: Scholarship Search Spreadsheet Template

 The Soule Scholarship, provided by the Soule Foundation, is open to high school seniors from New York, Connecticut, and New Jersey who identify as an LGBTQ+ person of color and will be pursuing a college degree.
-The $2,5000 award will be given in part directly to the recipient and the other part directly to the educational institution.
-The deadline for applications is March 20.
+An award of up to $5,000 will be given in part directly to the recipient and the other part to the educational institution.
+Applications are accepted on a rolling basis.

 The #TransgenderFirst Scholarship is open to transgender US citizens with a high school diploma or GED who are planning to pursue or are currently pursuing a degree at a college or university.
 The award is for $2,500, and the scholarship has a deadline of December 31.